Use this calculator if any of the following apply:

 This calculator is not designed for the additional RMD options are available to non-spouse Designated Eligible Beneficiaries for years 2020 and after.
 Eligible Designated Beneficiaries include a child of the account owner (but generally only until they are 18, at that point the 10 year rule begins) or a chronically ill individual.
 For more information please see Modification of Required Distribution Rules for Designated Beneficiaries.

 IMPORTANT!
 This calculator has been updated for SECURE 2.0 of 2022, the SECURE Act of 2019 and the CARES Act of 2020.
 Future IRS published procedures may have an impact on enforcement and interpretation of these Acts.

 The new rules for the SECURE Act of 2019 are used when an account owner dies after 12/31/2019.
 Most non-spousal beneficiaries have until the end of the year that contains the 10th anniversary of the original account owner's death to withdraw all funds.
-There are no minimum distributions required, but for our illustration we assume distributions happen evenly over the 10 years.
+There are no minimum distributions required, but for our illustration it is assumed distributions happen evenly over the 10 years.

 The SECURE Act of 2019 doesn't change a spouse's option to treat inherited account as his or her own.
-In this case, no distributions are required until the year in which the age 75 (or 70 1/2 born before 7/1/1949, 72 born before 1/1/1951, 73 born before 1/1/1960).
+In this case, no distributions are required until the year in which the age 75 (or 70 1/2 born before 7/1/1949, 72 born 7/1/1949 to 1/1/1951, 73 born 1/1/1951 to 1/1/1960).
 When distributions do begin, the spouse can use the Uniform Lifetime Table, which produces longer life expectancies than the Single Life Expectancy table, to determine the applicable life expectancy.
 In addition, a spouse is able to 'recalculate' or lookup a new life expectancy from the Uniform Lifetime Table each year.
 This produces the lowest RMD in all but the most unusual situations.
 This calculator will always assume that a spouse will wish to treat an inherited IRA as their own.